rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-l2.md

 Upon clicking that button, MetaMask will pop up with another prompt asking you to select which accounts you want to use, just like it did with Hop.
 Leave your account selected, click **Next**, and then click **Connect** as you did with Hop before.
-After a brief pause window, your wallet will be connected to Uniswap.
+After a brief pause, your wallet will be connected to Uniswap.
 You should now see its ETH balance in the top right corner of the screen.

 The first thing to do is change your network from the Ethereum mainnet to the Layer 2 you just swapped to.